xpqz/dyalog-docs/dotnet-interface/docs/accessing-net-classes/using-net-classes.md

 .NET objects are managed by the .NET Common Language Runtime (CLR).
 The CLR allocates memory for an object when it is created, and de-allocates this memory when it is no longer required.

-When the (last) reference from Dyalog APL to a .NET object is expunged by `⎕EX` or by localisation, the system marks the object as unused, leaving it to the CLR to de-allocate the memory that it had previously allocated to it, when appropriate.
+When the (last) reference from Dyalog to a .NET object is expunged by `⎕EX` or by localisation, the system marks the object as unused, leaving it to the CLR to de-allocate the memory that it had previously allocated to it, when appropriate.
 Note that even though Dyalog has de-referenced the APL name, the object could potentially still be referenced by another .NET class.

 De-allocated memory may not actually be re-used immediately and may indeed never be re-used,  depending upon the algorithms used by the CLR garbage disposal.